-DSDS staff determine participants' eligibility for waiver services and develop/finalize the service plan.
-Based upon the participant's approved service plan, services are then prior authorized.
-This information is then transferred to the MMIS for establishment of a prior authorization for approved services against which all claims for payment from providers are compared.
-The MMIS system also incorporates an edit function that ensures services are only reimbursed to the provider for dates of service on which the participant is Medicaid eligible.
-The MMAC within the DSS conducts periodic compliance audits in which the documentation of services provided is reviewed to ensure that services billed to MHD were provided and documented as required per Regulation.
-MMAC may arrange to conduct some interviews with waiver participants during monitoring; discussion of whether services were actually delivered is held during these interviews.
+The Missouri Medicaid Audit and Compliance Unit (MMAC) within the Department of Social Services (DSS) conducts compliance audits in which the documentation of services provided is reviewed to ensure that services billed to MO HealthNet Division (MHD) were provided and documented as required per State Regulation.
+MMAC may arrange to conduct some interviews with waiver participants during monitoring, and discussion of whether services were actually delivered is held during these interviews.
 When investigating a complaint, MMAC staff will also be verifying that services are delivered as reported.
 Providers are required to have adequate documentation of service delivery prior to filing claims for reimbursement through MMIS.